-Trump dismisses Dems' subpoena efforts, hits Biden's 'very dumb statement' in Fox News interview
+Trump tells Dems 'it's over,' says McGahn won't testify, hits Biden's 'very dumb statement' in Fox News interview

 "They've testified for many hours, all of them.
 I would say, it's done," Trump told Fox News' Chief Intelligence Correspondent Catherine Herridge.
 "Nobody has ever done what I've done.
 I've given total transparency.
 It's never happened before like this.
 They shouldn't be looking anymore.
 It's done."

 Trump added, in a shot at the total cost of Special Counsel Robert Mueller's Russia probe: "Even my finances, it must have been looked at -- for $35 million, I assume they looked at my taxes, I assume Mueller looked at my financial statements.
-For $35 million, and having 20 people, place 49 FBI agents, and all of the staff and all of the money they spent, I assume they looked at my taxes, which are fine -- except they are under audit, by the way."
+For $35 million, and having 20 people, 49 FBI agents, and all of the staff and all of the money they spent, I assume they looked at my taxes, which are fine -- except they are under audit, by the way."

+Trump has called the subpoena issued to McGahn by House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., a "ridiculous" waste of time.
+The ex-White House lawyer featured prominently in Mueller's report, and Trump has disputed the account in the report that he ordered McGahn to fire Mueller at one point.

-Trump added he expected that key FBI documents that may shed light on the origins of the bureau's probe into his campaign could be declassified and released within a matter of weeks, or months at the latest.
-Trump previously has told Fox News he would order the materials to be revealed.
+Trump additionally told Herridge he expected that key FBI documents that may shed light on the origins of the bureau's probe into his campaign could be declassified and released within a matter of weeks, or months at the latest.

+REPORT: FBI SENT INFORMANT TO 'SEDUCE' TRUMP AIDE IN LONDON, ASK HIM ABOUT RUSSIA CONTACTS

+Trump previously told Fox News that his attorneys advised him not to declassify and release the full documents -- including surveillance warrant applications to monitor former Trump aide Carter Page and related materials -- while the Mueller probe was ongoing, for fear the administration would be accused of obstructing justice by doing so.

-Asked about New York Attorney General Letitia James' ongoing efforts to investigate him, Trump dismissed the probes as partisan stunts.
+Asked about New York Attorney General Letitia James' ongoing efforts to investigate him on multiple fronts, Trump dismissed the probes as partisan stunts.

 "Can you imagine someone campaigning -- she doesn't know anything about me, and she's campaigning on that fact," Trump said of the Democrat.
 "They've gone through everything -- my taxes, my financial statements, which are phenomenal.
 And I'm so clean.
 Think of it -- after two and a half years, and all of that money spent, nothing.
 Very few people could have sustained that."